English and Literacy at The Polygon School

 From year 9 the boys will follow the AQA functional skills qualification and be entered for the level 1 qualification.
 Those who achieve level 1 will then go on and work towards level 2 in year 10.

-At the start of each topic at the start of a new half term, the boys will complete an initial assessment to identify current strengths and weaknesses in that area.
-This is followed by a series of scaffolded lessons that are sequenced to build and develop the required skills before completing a final assessment at the end of the half term.
+At the start of each topic the boys will complete an initial assessment to identify current strengths and weaknesses in that area.
+This is followed by a series of scaffolded lessons which are sequenced to build and develop the required skills before completing a final assessment at the end of the half term.

-During the build up to examinations, the boys will complete several papers to familiarise themselves with the layout and style of questions, allowing them to learn and understand key vocabulary and to ensure that they understand what is being asked of them.
+During the build up to examinations, the boys will complete a number of papers in order to familiarise themselves with the layout and style of questions, allowing them to learn and understand key vocabulary and to ensure that they understand what is being asked of them.

 This year we are working towards raising the reading ages of all boys across the school.
-We have purchased Lexia UK which is a reading intervention bespoke to each student, and we are monitoring the number of minutes the boys read per week which is then rewarded each week as an incentive.
-To monitor the progress of the boys at the start and end of the academic year pupils will have their reading and spelling ages tested which will be shared across the school.
-Likewise, data is collected from Lexia and the amount of reading minutes is summarised and shared with tutors so that students can be identified who are not keeping up with the recommended reading within the school.
+We have purchased Lexia UK which is a reading intervention bespoke to each student, and we are monitoring the amount of minutes the boys read per week which is then rewarded weekly as an incentive.
+Data is collected from Lexia and the amount of reading minutes is summarised and shared with tutors so that students that are not keeping up with the recommended reading within the school are identified, as well as highlighting area of their learning they are struggling with.

-As a department, we are working hard to prepare the boys for their IGCSE exams for them to try and achieve a grade 4 or above.
+As a department we are working hard to prepare the boys for their iGCSE exams in order for them to try and achieve a grade 4 or above.
 By starting the process in year 8 this allows the boys to become familiar with taking exams and to try and reduce the pressure ‘on the day’.
 We also enter those who are ready to take their exam early to give them several opportunities to be successful.
-Over the last few years, we have seen a rise in the number of boys achieving more qualifications across all of the awards we offer.
+Over the last few years we have seen a rise in the number of boys achieving more qualifications across all of the awards we offer.